 Hoo-boy… this is going to be an unpopular choice.
 Calling Episode II a polarising Star Wars movie is akin to describing Jabba the Hutt as “somewhat heavyset” and this extends to its title, which plenty of fans seem to hate due to its unabashed corniness.

-Yet the Attack of the Clones masthead contains the most action-packed “doing word” on this list, immediately getting across the concept that a major battle – involving at least two or more doppelgängers – is on the very immediate horizon.
+Yet the Attack of the Clones masthead contains the most action-packed “doing word” on this list, instantly conveying the idea that a major battle – involving at least two or more doppelgängers – is on the horizon.
 Attack of the Clones also does what it says on the tin: there are clones in the movie, and they attack.
-Granted, it’s a slightly misleading handle, as it kinda gives the impression that the proto-stormtroopers will be be going up against our heroes, not fighting by their side, but that’s neither here nor there.
+Granted, it’s a slightly misleading handle, as it kinda gives the impression that the proto-stormtroopers will be going up against our heroes, not fighting by their side, but that’s neither here nor there.

 2. Return of the Jedi

-As discussed, Return of the Jedi came this close to being called Revenge of the Jedi, and if “return” is a bit of downgrade from “revenge”, if there’s anything more hype-worthy than the prospect of one or more Jedi returning, I’d love to know what it is.
+As discussed, Return of the Jedi came this close to being called Revenge of the Jedi.
+Admittedly, “return” is a bit of a downgrade from “revenge”, if there’s anything more hype-worthy than the prospect of one or more Jedi returning, I’d love to know what it is.

 Granted, the title is only solidly retro – it’s as much a generic Hollywood sequel title as it is a matinee throwback – but still, Return of the Jedi manages to tick all the boxes and deserves the #2 slot.